-On 6 June 2016, the Company started the seventh share buyback for cancellation on a second trading line, as approved at the 2016 AGM.
+On 6 June 2016, the Company started the seventh share buyback for cancellation on a second trading line, as approved at the AGM 2016.
 A maximum of 649,914 shares can be bought back.
+The board of directors of the Company had decided to terminate it early on 30 June 2017 as the maximum number of shares were bought back.